Introducing Supportive - Profiles in your Gmail Learn more

 1. Query data from these endpoints.

-3. Check when the experiences.start and experiences.end ranges intersect the month intervals we created in step 2 for every employee whose profile.
+3. Check when the experiences.start and experiences.end ranges intersect the month intervals we created in step 2 for every employee whose profile we pulled.

 4. Progressively accumulate these intersections into an array of total_employee_ranges.